 Yala is an all year round destination and wildlife safaris run every day.
-Many tourist, when visiting the island, make a quick one or two nights stop at Yala National Park when actually three or four nights are needed at least if you want to really absorb what the place has to offer.
+Many tourists, when visiting the island, make a quick one or two nights stop at Yala National Park when actually three or four nights are needed at least if you want to really absorb what the place has to offer.

 WHAT TO PACK FOR YOUR VISIT TO THE PARK

 - Your better camera equipment!
-I really wish I had a bigger lens every time we spotted a leopard or elephant to be honest.
+I really wish I had a bigger lens every time we spotted a leopard or elephant, to be honest.
 I guess I will need to come back.
 I know this blog’s photographer, who didn’t get to come with me this time, will approve.

 - Although mosquitos can’t be found in many areas at all, in some places you can still get bitten so a DEET mosquito spray would definitely come in handy!

-- Long sleeved clothes to respectfully visit the temples within the area.
+- Long-sleeved clothes to respectfully visit the temples within the area.
 A scarf or sarong would work too.

 - Comfortable shoe wear.
-Of course you can’t leave the vehicle in the middle of your safari, but there are so many possibilities in terms of exploring the surroundings that you definitely don’t want to miss because you have left your appropriate trekking sandals or shoes at home.
+Of course, you can’t leave the vehicle in the middle of your safari, but there are so many possibilities in terms of exploring the surroundings that you definitely don’t want to miss because you have left your appropriate trekking sandals or shoes at home.